chromium/chromium/mojo/public/tools/bindings/README.md

   // Maps follow many of the same rules as arrays.
 Key types may be any
   // non-handle, non-collection type, and value types may be any supported
   // struct field type.
+Please note that nullable primitive numeric types
-Maps may also be nullable. map<string, int32> one_map;
+  // cannot be the key or value.
+Maps themselves may be nullable. map<string, int32> one_map;
   map<AnEnum, string>? maybe_another_map;
   map<StringPair, AllTheThings?>? maybe_a_pretty_weird_but_valid_map;
   map<StringPair, map<int32, array<map<string, string>?>?>?> ridiculous;
+  // map<string?, int32?>; This doesn't work.

   // And finally, all handle types are valid as struct fields and may be
   // nullable.
 Note that interfaces and interface requests (the "Foo" and